adrianiainlam/mouse-tracker-for-cubism/README.md

 The license text can be found in LICENSE-MIT.txt, and also at the top of the .cpp and .h files.

+This library depends on "editline" which is included here as a git submodule.
+The fork used here was originally written by Simmule Turner and Rick Salz, made available under the Spencer License 94, now maintained by Joachim Wiberg.
+See "lib/editline/LICENSE" for more information.

+(Note: An earlier version of this library linked to GNU Readline as a dependency.
+I have made a mistake and assumed GNU Readline was LGPL, when in fact it was GPL.
+This has been corrected within 24 hours, by replacing GNU Readline with editline instead.
+I apologize to the copyright holders of GNU Readline.)

 The example program is a patched version of the sample program provided by Live2D (because there's really no point in reinventing the wheel),